srikantvs26/helm-masterclass/07-Helm-Install-Atomic/README.md

-# Helm Install Atomic Flag
+# Helm Install --rollback-on-failure Flag

 ## Step-01: Introduction
-- We will learn to use `--atomic` flag when installing the Helm Release and also understand the importance of using it in a practical way
+- We will learn to use `--rollback-on-failurec` flag when installing the Helm Release and also understand the importance of using it in a practical way

 ## Step-02: Install Helm Chart - Release: dev101
 ```t